-His fears were further aggravated by the hostility he began to feel from certain students when he approached them with his newspapers.
-Others he had been on good terms avoided him or acted awkwardly in his company, rushing away each time he tried to engage them in conversation.
+His fears were further aggravated by the hostility he began to feel from certain students when he approached them with the newspaper.
+Others avoided him or acted awkwardly in his company, rushing away each time he engaged them in conversation.

 “Be careful,” Caragh warned, “you don’t know what you’re getting yourself into.”